Updated 18 May 2026, 12:54 UK time

 View resources →Frequently Asked Questions

-How much is scrap steel worth per kg in the UK?
+What is 1kg of steel worth in the UK?

 What's the difference between HMS 1 and HMS 2?

-HMS 1 (Heavy Melting Steel) is heavier, cleaner steel scrap with a minimum 6mm thickness.
+HMS 1 (Heavy Melting Steel) is heavier, cleaner steel scrap with a minimum 6mm thickness — steel beams, axles, heavy machinery.
 HMS 2 includes lighter gauge material like sheet metal and bodywork.
-HMS 1 commands a 10–15% premium over HMS 2.
+HMS 1 typically commands a 10–15% premium over HMS 2.

 How are UK steel prices determined?